-By default, Closed issues are kept for 30 days.
+By default, fixed issues are kept for 30 days.
 For more details, please see Housekeeping.

-From your Project's Issues page, pull up an issue’s detail view and use the Open in IDE button as an authenticated user to edit the issue in your IDE.
+From your Project's Issues page, pull up an issue’s detail view and select the Open in IDE button to open the issue in SonarLint.
+You’ll be prompted to set up Connected Mode if the project is not already bound.
 Understanding the issue in context will help you address it more effectively.